 In the late 20th and early 21st century tourism is expanding in Sisak, particularly thanks to the protected wetlands of Lonjsko Polje, very rare rural wooden architecture, Sisak Old Town and attractive centre of the city along the Kupa and the archaeological park “Siscia.”
 It should be mention and hunting in the surrounding forests.

 From a humble medieval city, Cakovec has grown into a modern European city of the Central Croatian.
-The tourists besides the historical core of both the Old Town, and the castle Zrinski and Franciscan Monastery can enjoy in excellent gastronomic offer.
+The tourists besides the historical core of both the Old Town, and the castle Zrinski and Franciscan Monastery can enjoy in the excellent gastronomic offer.

 The centre of the town of Koprivnica was built on the site of the former Koprivnica fort; today at the site of the fort is a beautiful park with a pavilion.
 In Koprivnica adventurers can enjoy in traditional hunting, fishing, hiking or cycling, while those less prone to adventures have a great selection of restaurants that cherish Podravina kitchen.